 What Are Polyamide Fibers Used For?

 It’s not only their durability and flexibility that make polyamides useful for various applications.
+The process to create fibers from polyamide materials involves polymerizing specific organic chemicals and using spinnerets to form the final fiber products.
 Their ability to absorb moisture, resist certain chemicals, and remain stable under the influence of heat is also impressive.
 Because of these special properties, polyamide material is suitable for a wide range of industries and purposes.
 Let’s go over some of them.

 1. Automotive Industry